 WWI Exhibit

-This exhibit of weaponry, uniforms and equipment is taken from the period 1914-1918.
+This exhibit of weaponry, uniforms, equipment and artifacts is taken from the period 1914-1918.
 The gallery is highlighted by a reproduction of a WWI trench complete with an authentically uniformed Doughboy from the 42nd Division.
 There is also an exhibit of a British soldier complete with period photographs.

 WWI